billpg/HashBack/README.md

   - The JSON request is sent by the client in the form of an HTTP `Authorization` header.
 The transaction being authenticated could be anything, including a request for a Bearer token.
 This has the advantage of allowing a once-off request to skip the extra transaction to fetch a Bearer token and act more like traditional HTTP authentication.
 Also, as this header payload is BASE64 encoded, we don't need to canonicalize the JSON as the hash can be done on the BASE64 encoded bytes.
   - As I write this I'm uncertain if this is the best approach.
 I may yet return to the 3.1 draft and consider version 4 (along with version 2) as an abandoned idea.

 ## Next Steps
 This document is a draft version.
 I'm looking (please) for clever people to review it and give feedback.
 In particular I'd like some confirmation I'm using PBKDF2 with its fixed salt correctly.
 I know not to "roll your own crypto" and this is very much using pre-existing components.
-Almost all the security is done by TLS and the hash is there to confirm that authenticity of the POST request.
+Almost all the security is done by TLS and the hash is there to confirm that authenticity of the authentication request.
 If you have any comments or notes, please raise an issue on this project's github.

 In due course I plan to deploy a publicly accessible test API which you could use as the other side of the exchange.
-It'd perform the role of an Issuer by sending your API tokens on demand, as well as perform the role of a Caller by asking your API for a token.
+It'd perform both the role of an authenticating server by downloading your hashes and validating them, as well as perform the role of a client requesting authentication from you and publishing a verification hash for you to download. (and yes, you could point both APIs at each other, just for laughs.)

 Ultimately, I hope to publish this as an RFC and establish it as a public standard.